 2. Also note in the above definition, emotions themselves are common characteristics or attributes in defining "spirit."
 Unlike us, however, God doesn't have general emotions, such as anger, but only righteous or holy emotions.
 But they are still no less emotions.
 For example, the emotion of anger for God is a holy or righteous anger, not an unrighteous one.

-3. Lastly, it's worth noting that spirit in the OT is always in the feminine gender.
-This may be significant since the Holy Spirit is the spirit of love (relationship) between the Father and Son.
-It is worth noting that generally, the emotional aspect of relationships is more a strength of the feminine gender than the masculine.
-This may also add significance to the fact that "God created man in His own image, in the image of God He created him; male and female He created them" (Gen 1:27).
-This may also help explain the differences between the genders as men tend to be more cerebral and action/production driven or oriented and women more supportive, nurturing, emotionally and relationally oriented and driven; making neither gender superior (no more than Christ or the Spirit are inferior to the Father, though certainly different in role ...The Father sends, the Son is sent).
-Both are necessary to convey a full spectrum of the makeup of God as a being.
+It is also worth noting that generally (there are always exceptions), the emotional aspect of relationships is more a strength of the feminine gender than the masculine.
+This add's significance to the fact that "God created man in His own image, in the image of God He created him; male and female He created them" (Gen 1:27).
+Both feminine and masculine are rooted on God's nature.
+This may help explain the differences between the genders as men tend to be more cerebral and action/production driven or oriented and women more supportive, nurturing, emotionally and relationally oriented and driven; making neither gender superior (no more than Christ or the Spirit are inferior to the Father, though certainly different in role ...The Father sends, the Son is sent).
+Both are necessary to convey the full spectrum of God's nature and reflect unique aspects of each gender in God's makeup.

-[3] Edwards proposes that the two qualities of understanding and will are the essential characteristics of what comprises a person versus say, a body ("will" includes our affections.
+The difference in gender is not a matter of value before God.
+Clearly, genders are equal in value and different only in role.
+This also corresponds with Edwards proposal of what constitutes a person i.e. understanding (reason) and will (emotion).
+Both genders have these attributes in various degrees and neither attribute is more important or significant than the other.
+Both are vital to personhood and male and female both being in God's image.[3]
+Edwards proposes that the two qualities of understanding and will are the essential characteristics of what comprises a person versus say, a body ("will" includes our affections.
 For more discussion click here).
 We, creatures, see ourselves as distinct because we have a body but God (prior to his incarnation) did not have a body, so his distinction lies (rests) elsewhere i.e. In having his own separate and distinct self-understanding (the Logos) and will (the Spirit).

 We could say understanding and will correspond with knowing and feeling.
 What distinguishes one person from another is that each person has their own unique understanding (knowing) and will (choosing/feeling/affections).
 This too may be what distinguishes us as image bearers from other creatures not in God's image.